RI Rental & Property Management

 #401-A State Regulations: Fire, Radon, Mold & Megan’s Law – 2 CORE

-This course provides valuable knowledge to licensees dealing with rentals regarding current rules and regulations concerning fire code, radon standards and testing, as well as mold awareness and mitigation.
+Learn the rules and regulations concerning fire code, radon standards and testing, as well as mold awareness and mitigation.

 #402 Rental Record Keeping, Maintenance & Ordinances – 3 CE

-Elective Courses (choose 2)
+Elective Courses

 - 24 Fair Housing: Past and Present